-How Can Colleges Support Continuing Education
+- How Can Colleges Support Continuing Education?

 Higher education has undergone a paradigm change.
 Education has transcended the conventional barriers of the classroom and entered the learners’ living room.
 Students can conveniently switch on a digital device and pick up concepts that matter, uniquely and excitingly.
 In such an environment, continuing education has become a necessity rather than a luxury.

 There’s no denying that the pandemic has shrunk the job market, and professionals need higher skills and qualifications than before to succeed.
 While remote work was slowly gaining traction, it started growing at a breakneck speed after the pandemic.
-Sadly, students coming out from higher educational institutions are inadequately prepared to handle the changing requirements of the industry.
+Sadly, students coming out of higher educational institutions are inadequately prepared to handle the changing requirements of the industry.
 Continuing education can help bridge the gap between formal education and work and make the campus-to-corporate transition super smooth.

 So, what is continuing education, and what are its benefits?
 Read on to find a comprehensive review of continuing education and how top organizations are creating a solid roadmap to make their continuing education delivery methods more streamlined and accessible.